luigiselmi/algorithms/README.md

 ### Searching algorithms
 A symbol table is an abstract data type that provides mechanisms to store information as a key-value pair so that once it is saved it can be searched by its key.
-Symbol tables are also known as dictionaries, indices, or associative arrays.
-A symbol table with keys that have a natural order is called ordered symbol table.
+A symbol table with keys that have a natural order is called ordered symbol table and can support ordered operation such as min(), max() and rank().
+Symbol tables are used to build dictionaries, associative arrays, indeces, inverted indices, sparse vectors and matrices.

 |Algorithm|search (worst case)|insert (worst case) |search (average case)|insert (average case)|Notes|
 |---------|-------------------|--------------------|---------------------|---------------------|-----|